Skip to main content

 • a processor – if it acts only on another organisation’s behalf under its instructions.

-Which role an organisation plays depends on:
+For each processing activity, the role an organisation plays depends on:

 • the specific processing of personal information taking place;